GeoTecINIT/awarns-framework/packages/core/README.md

 #### Data serialization

-In certain cases, you might need to convert complex object structures to strings and get back the original object somewhere else.
+In certain cases, you might need to convert complex object structures to a string, and get back the original object somewhere else.
 In other cases, you might simply want to convert objects with a mix of properties containing plain objects and class instances.

 For these situations, you can use the built-in serialization functions that we extensively use throughout the framework, and that you can find inside the `@awarns/core/utils/serialization` folder: